SpaceManiac/Nether/README.txt

     formed around them.
   - Dying in the Nether will respawn players in the normal world.

-Nether is currently on version 1.1.
+Nether is currently on version 1.2.
+You can configure the nether world name in plugins/Nether/config.yml.

 == LICENSE ==